 Minimizes Pressure Ulcers

-This indicates the percentage of patients that have had a pressure ulcer.
-Pressure ulcers, also referred to as bed sores, are often caused by patients not being moved frequently enough.
-Better nursing care can minimize the number of pressure ulcers sustained by residents in a nursing home.
+This indicates the percentage of residents that have had a pressure ulcer.
+Pressure ulcers are considered by many experts to be a measure of the quality of nursing care .
+Pressure ulcers, which are also referred to as bed sores, are routinely the result of patients not being moved frequently enough.

 Minimizes Serious Falls